You can buy life insurance for your parents if you depend on them financially and have their consent and participation in the application process.

 What do you need to buy life insurance for your parents?

-You’ll still have the option to pay for the policy if you list your parent as the owner.
-They can list you as the payor and you’ll be responsible for covering the policy’s premiums.
-Whoever is listed as the owner of the policy will be able to cancel the policy and change the beneficiaries.
+You’ll still have the option to pay for the policy if you list your parent as the owner of their life insurance policy — called the policyholder They can list you as the payor, which means you’ll be responsible for covering the policy’s premiums

 What type of life insurance should your parents have?

-The most affordable type of life insurance is a term life policy, but if your parent has serious health conditions, a final expense policy may be a better fit.
+The most affordable type of coverage is a term life insurance policy, but if your parent has serious health conditions, a final expense policy that can help cover end-of-life expenses and is easier to get approved for may be a better fit.

-Term life insurance is the best choice if your parent's death would lead to a substantial financial loss, loss of household support (like childcare), or if you would have to take on their debts.
-The policy lasts for a set term.
-At the end of the term, you’ll have the option to convert the policy to a whole life policy.
+• Term life insurance is the best choice if your parent’s death would lead to a substantial financial loss, loss of household support (like childcare), or if you would have to take on their debts.
+The policy lasts for a set number of years, called a term.
+At the end of the term, your parent will have the option to convert the policy to a whole life policy if they still need coverage.

 How much does life insurance for your parents cost?

-If your father is 55 years old, doesn’t smoke, and only has one or two mild health conditions, you could get him a 20-year term life insurance policy with a $500,000 death benefit payout for less than $145 per month.
-If your mother is the same age, also doesn’t smoke, and is in similar good health, you could find her a policy for the same duration and with the same payout for less than $105 per month.
+If your father is 50 years old, doesn’t smoke, and only has one or two mild health conditions, you could get him a 20-year term life insurance policy with a $500,000 payout for about $102 per month.
+If your mother is the same age, also doesn’t smoke, and is in similar health, you could find her a policy for the same duration and with the same payout for less than $80 per month.

 Buying life insurance for your parents will depend on a variety of factors, including their age and health status.
-If your parent is relatively healthy with only a few minor health conditions, they’ll be eligible for a term life insurance policy at a competitive rate.
-Term life policies typically offer coverage up to age 85.
+If your parents are relatively healthy with only a few minor health conditions, they should be eligible for a term life insurance policy at an affordable rate.
+Term life policies typically offer coverage up to age 75 or 80, depending on the insurer.

 Age